6sense vs Apollo: Key Differences and Insights

 Apollo covers the basics but gates API access.

-Native integrations with Salesforce, HubSpot, and Pipedrive for CRM, plus Outreach, SalesLoft, Marketo, and Sendgrid.
+Native integrations with Salesforce, HubSpot, and Pipedrive for CRM, plus Outreach, Salesloft, Marketo, and Sendgrid.
 The Chrome Extension works on company websites, LinkedIn, and within CRM interfaces.
-However, API access requires a Custom plan, which creates a barrier for technical teams wanting programmatic access without committing to enterprise pricing.
+API access requires a Custom plan, which creates a significant barrier for technical teams wanting programmatic data access without committing to enterprise pricing.
+For RevOps and GTM engineers building custom enrichment workflows, this gating is a practical obstacle.

 ZoomInfo provides the broadest access options.

-The App Marketplace lists 120 partner integrations.
-More importantly, API access is included in all relevant plans, and the MCP server connects AI models directly to ZoomInfo's data as a native tool.
-The Enterprise API covers Search, Enrich, Copilot (AI intelligence), Marketing (audience management), and Engagement endpoints.
+The App Marketplace lists 120+ partner integrations.
+API access is included in all relevant plans, and the MCP server connects AI models directly to ZoomInfo's data as a native tool.
+The Enterprise API covers Search, Enrich, AI intelligence, Marketing audience management, and Engagement endpoints.

 6sense vs. Apollo vs. ZoomInfo: Which should you choose?